Pivot Table

 b.
 If your pivot table is based on a Table, like Pricing_Table, Table1, and has been converted into a Table, the job is much easier.

 c.
-All you need to do is to click on the Refresh button under the Analyze Tab, and the pivot table is refreshed automatically.
+All you need to do is to click on the Refresh button under the PivotTable Analyze Tab, and the pivot table is refreshed automatically.

 Using a Table as a data source for the Pivot Table is a good practice you should use more often.
 It uses the entire Excel table when creating a new pivot table, and any extra rows added or removed later on will automatically be considered as part of the Pivot Table.
+Thus, whenever you add new rows or remove rows from the underlying table, and then click the Refresh button, it will automatically refresh a pivot table.

-3. Set the Pivot Table to Automatically Refresh every time the Excel file opens:
+Method 3 to Automatically Refresh a Pivot Table upon Opening the File: Simyly Set the Pivot Table to Automatically Refresh every time the Excel file opens:

-When the above popup opens, select the third check box “Refresh data when opening the file”.
 This will ensure that every time you open the Excel file, the Pivot table will refresh automatically.

 But be careful, if there are large amounts of data, or uses an external data source, the data is stored externally in a shared drive, the initial opening refresh may take some time.
 During this time, it may seem that Excel is not responding.